Announcement of vacancies in the AStA

 Core tasks:

-- Organizing and conducting university policy actions
+- Organizing and conducting higher education policy initiatives

 Core tasks: